 How to Pass the Baby Bar: The Baby Bar (California First-Year Law Students’ Examination or FYLSE) is a one-day exam, during which students must complete four one-hour essays and 100 multiple-choice questions in Contracts, Criminal Law and Torts.
 Examinees must score at least 560 points out of a possible 800 points to pass the exam. this is the equivalent of answering 70% of the questions correctly.
 The exam is administered twice a year, in June and October.

-The Baby Bar is notorious for its low passage rates.
-For example, in June 2015, 24.6% of first-time takers passed the exam.
-The passage rate for repeat-takers was only 8.8%!
+The Baby Bar is notorious for its low passage rates and often only 20% of examinees pass.
 What does this mean?
 To give yourself the best chance of passing the Baby Bar you have to be all-in with your studying.
 Below are five tips to help you maximize your study time.

 How to Pass the Baby Bar

 It isn’t possible to cram for the Baby Bar in a few days or a week.
 Create a schedule that includes time to memorize the law and apply the law by doing practice multiple-choice questions and essays.
 There is no one-size-fits-all approach.
 Moreover, everyone’s non-study commitments are different (e.g., kids, work, etc.?).
 You need to be realistic about how much time you can spend studying each day.
 It is also important to schedule time for breaks to relieve your stress.

 2. Focus on memorizing the highly tested black letter law